xyphllipyx/ChameleonMini/README.md

 (2) Connect the Chameleon MINI or TINY using the Android APP.

 USB port direct connection: Both the Chameleon MINI and TINY support direct connection to the mobile phone USB port.
 For the MINI, an additional OTG adapter needs to be purchased.
-TINY uses its own dual-headed TYPEC data cable to connect directly to TYPEC mobile phones.
+TINY uses its own dual-headed TYPE-C data cable to connect directly to TYPE-C mobile phones.
 Bluetooth connection: Chameleon MINI has built-in Bluetooth BLE4.0.
 Press any button first to wake up Bluetooth.
 Turn on Bluetooth on your Android phone and the app will automatically connect.

 (3) Use Android APP to enable detection mode.